Jdgmx/Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/README.md

 ## Prerequisites

 - An Azure account.
-The information that will be required is:
+Check this [blog post](https://www.inkoop.io/blog/how-to-get-azure-api-credentials/) for the instructions to get the following credentials:
   - client_id
   - client_secret
   - subscription_id